luisbazdev/pigeon-framework/README.md

 [JWT Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) type works by storing a secret key which will be used to sign and verify [JWT Tokens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) that clients will send in the Authorization header.

-In Pigeon you can also specify to use `JWT Authentication routes` which are routes where the client can: log-in and receive a `JWT Token`, sign-up, and log-out and invalidate its current `JWT Token`, respectively.
+In Pigeon you can also specify to use `JWT Authentication routes` which are routes where the client can: log-in and receive a `JWT Token`, sign-up, and log-out, respectively.

 Here's an example of how you can set up `JWT Authentication` in Pigeon: